hariszaf/pema/README.md

  singularity pull shub://hariszaf/pema:v1
 ```

 Now you have PEMA on your environment.
 But there is still one really **important** thing that you need to do!
-Please **download** the [*parameters.tsv*](https://github.com/hariszaf/pema/blob/master/parameters.tsv) file and move it or copy it to the same folder with your raw data.
+Please **download** the [*parameters.tsv*](https://github.com/hariszaf/pema/blob/master/parameters.tsv) file and move it or copy it to the same directory with your raw data.

 Now you are ready to go!